|

 alcohol should be of the industrial kind without any additive.

-This alcohol is cheaper than the medicinal
+This alcohol is cheaper than the

-the isopropyl is very poisonous; you need ventilation.
+care because the isopropyl is very poisonous; you need ventilation.

 And ventilation will also be to the satisfaction of friends who bring